olmeca/vektor/ReadMe.txt

 Criteria specify conditions that must apply for a given action to be taken by vektor.
 The copy command takes two optional parameter of the criteria type: the replacement condition and the selection parameter.
+The replacement condition determines in which cases a replacement will be performed.
+A selection parameter determines which lines of a declaration will be copied to the target file.
+If a criteria involving the patient line (02) matches for a given patient line, it will also match for all sublines of the patient line.
+Possible sublines are generally 03, 04 and 98 lines.
+With other
+words: selecting on patient attributes will always select the whole patient invoice.
 Semantically criteria take the form of predicates about line element values, which can be any of the following:
 - The value of the specified line element is equal to a given reference value.